 7 Benefits Covered by South Carolina Workers’ Compensation

 Many injured workers are hesitant to file a Workers’ Compensation claim, worried that their boss will retaliate.
+What happens if I file for South Carolina Workers’ Compensation?
 Will they get fired or demoted?
 Will their employer deny that their accident occurred?

 Keep in mind that if your employer has more than four workers on the payroll, they are legally required to carry Workers’ Compensation insurance (also known as workers’ comp or workman’s comp).
 This coverage, not your employer themselves, pays the cost of your claim.